Atomsoldat/presentations/markdown/kubernetes-machine-learning-zeiss.md

 - Restrict container processes using AppArmor / SELinux
 - No need to provide tools and opportunities for attackers who successfully compromised a node

+## Backups
+- All code repositories should be regularly backed up
+- The state of the cluster should regularly be backed up using e.g. Velero
+- Any precious data should also be considered for this
+  - Being able to recover quickly from failures and breaches is part of providing a stable service
+- The backup location should only allow remote writes, expiring items after a set time has elapsed

 # Machine Learning Tool Selection

 ## Selection of ML-Tools - MLFlow